julianxhokaxhiu/LevelDBSharp/README.md

+# LevelDBSharp

-# leveldb for Windows and .NET #
+Cross-platform LevelDB binding for .NET 8+

+<sup>This is a continuation of [oodrive](https://github.com/oodrive)'s [LevelDB.NET](https://github.com/oodrive/leveldb.net).</sup>

 ----------

 [leveldb](http://code.google.com/p/leveldb/) is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.

-This project aims to provide .NET bindings to LevelDB in addition to making leveldb work well on Windows.
+This project aims to provide .NET 8+ bindings to LevelDB for Windows, Linux and macOS.
+Native LevelDB Runtime binaries are provided from https://github.com/julianxhokaxhiu/leveldbCI.

-# Building leveldb #

-See file "WINDOWS" for instructions on how to build this in Windows.

-- You'll need to install some [Boost libraries](www.boost.org) to build against
-- You'll need to create a Microsoft Visual C++ project to build this
-- The [WINDOWS file](https://github.com/Reactive-Extensions/LevelDB/blob/master/leveldbNative/WINDOWS) explains both of these processes.

-We're looking for volunteers to build a true Win32 port of LevelDB for Windows.

 # Installation #

-LevelDB.Standard is available as a NuGet package:
+LevelDBSharp is available as a NuGet package:

 ```
-PM> Install-Package LevelDB.Standard
+PM> Install-Package LevelDBSharp
 ```

 # Getting Started #